 Once the application period is closed we are unable to accept further applications for that round of awards.

-For most categories of award we will ask for the name and email address of one or two referees.
+For all categories of awards apart from the Educational Programme Grant we will ask for the name and email address of one or two referees.
 Once you submit your application we will send an email to your referees asking them to log-in to the system and complete their references for your application.
 Our Advisory Council meets to decide on the awards in March and October.
 Applicants will be informed of the outcome of their application within three weeks of the Advisory Council meeting.
 You will receive a decision by the end of March or the end of October depending on the round in which you apply.

 Guidelines for Referees

-Most categories of award which are offered by the Paul Mellon Centre require applicants to nominate referees to supply references in support of their applications.
+All categories of awards apart from the Educational Programme Grant require applicants to nominate referees to supply references in support of their applications.
 References have a word limit of 500 words.

 If you are asked by an individual or institution to act as a referee for an application to our awards programme please do not try and submit a reference until prompted to do so by email from the Paul Mellon Centre.
 All applications and references must be submitted via our online grants system and you will not be able to submit references by email or attachment.